cche/todo-txt.nvim/README.md

 - View all tasks in a formatted list
 - Clean and minimal UI with customizable floating windows
 - Native Neovim integration
+- Archive completed tasks to a separate file

 ## Installation